survivejs/react-book/manuscript/02_getting_started.md

 # Getting Started

-If you are not one of those guys that likes to skip introductions, you might have some clue what Webpack is.
+If you are not one of those guys that likes to skip introductions, you might have some clue what webpack is.
 In its simplicity it is a module bundler.
 It takes a bunch of assets in and outputs assets you can give to your client.

 This sounds very simple but in practice it can be a very complicated and messy process.
 You definitely don't want to deal with all the details yourself.
-This is where Webpack fits in.
-Next we'll get Webpack set up and your first project running.
+This is where webpack fits in.
+Next we'll get webpack set up and your first project running.

 ## Setting Up Your First Project

-Webpack is one of those tools that depends on [Node.js](http://nodejs.org/).
+webpack is one of those tools that depends on [Node.js](http://nodejs.org/).
 Make sure you have it installed and you can have `npm` available at your terminal.
 Next you should set a directory for your project, navigate there, hit `npm init` and fill in some details.
 Here are the commands in detail:

 ```bash
 mkdir kanban_app